 A detailed management strategy and action plan is in place to manage risks.
-One of the risks that was considered significant last year, 'The WPP fails to identify and take measures to remedy malpractice', is no longer considered as significant due to the mitigating actions that have been carried out, which includes having a WPP Whistleblowing Policy in place.
+One of the risks that was considered significant last year, Risk G.12, 'The WPP's Operator fails to deliver on its contractual obligations or stops providing Operator services due to exiting the market or regulatory restrictions', is no longer considered as significant due to the satisfactory conclusion of the Link sale to Waystone.